Docker Deployment

 3.3.
 Write the Docker-Compose YML Files

-Here, we assume the IoTDB installation directory and YML files are placed under the /docker-iotdb
+Here, we assume the IoTDB installation directory and YML files are placed under the /docker-iotdb folder.
+The directory structure is as follows:

 docker-iotdb: